 - Together,

-make asynchronous code more readable and easier to write, especially when dealing with multiple asynchronous operations or handling errors.
+asyncandawaitmake asynchronous code more readable and easier to write, especially when dealing with multiple asynchronous operations or handling errors.

-, you can write cleaner and more maintainable asynchronous JavaScript code that behaves more predictably and synchronously at the surface level, even though it operates asynchronously under the hood.
+By using async and await, you can write cleaner and more maintainable asynchronous JavaScript code that behaves more predictably and synchronously at the surface level, even though it operates asynchronously under the hood.

 Comments